LaurentRDC/dissertation/content/graphite.md

 ```{#fig:graphite-static-dispersion .matplotlib file="figures/graphite/static-dispersion.py" caption="Phonon dispersion relation of graphite for in-plane modes LA, TA, and two-fold degenerate modes LO and TO.
 The path in reciprocal space is shown in the center.
 A horizontal dashed line at \SI{25}{\milli\electronvolt} indicates the average energy stored in the phonon modes at room temperature (\SI{300}{\kelvin})."}
 ```

+TODO: The temperature-dependence of the phonon spectrum needs to be addressed, as it will play a factor in the discussion of time-resolved measurements.

 ## The first hundred femtoseconds viewed by trARPES